Kaylier/Factorio-advanced-circuit-network/Readme.md

 Possible control options:
 - Disable

-Note: In case of several forces on the map, the last user of the controller defines which force is considered.
+Note: In case of several forces on the map, the owner of the lab is used. (it can be used to spy on others technologies)

 ### Nuclear reactor
 Possible output signal: